herbs61/Angular-beginner/README.md

 # Angular-beginner

-To start first you have to install node js and also have anycode editor of your choice i'm using visual studio code
+To start first you have to install node js and also you need to have any code editor of your choice i'm using visual studio code

-After installing it type node --version to sure of the version and also check whether it is installed
+After installing it type node --version to make sure of the version and also check whether it is installed

 Then type npm init